ismetdagli/HaX-CoNN/README.md

 Z3 should be like this
 input: Run the command line with profiling data
-output: schedule to run for those DNNs
+output: schedule to rfun for those DNNs